magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 The surprise is that Chas Emerick chose it a couple of years later, when CLJS had already been reified from a very smart idea into a programming language.
-So, if the original [valip][3] library was so dependent on the JVM, why would Chas Emerick chose it over other, less-compromised CLJ validation libraries?
+So, if the original [valip][3] library was so dependent on the JVM, why would Chas Emerick choose it over other, less-compromised CLJ validation libraries?
 Maybe the answer is just that the predefined predicates and functions were confined to the `valip.predicates` namespace and most of them were easily redefinable